Keyboard shortcuts

 • Level _ rows: The number of cells along the Y dimension at this level

-• Level _ keys (in preview): The keys you press to select a cell at this level.
+• Level _ keys: The keys you press to select a cell at this level.
 They wrap to multiple rows if necessary.
 Note: If left blank for level 2 or subgrid, the keys from level 1 will be used.

 • Always show subgrid: Shows a subgrid in every cell, all the time, which can make it easier to know ahead of time which sub-cell you'll want to click.
 This comes at the cost of more visual noise, however.
 Currently only available whengrid line style is set to lines.

-• Hold Subgrid Key For Nudge (in preview): When on, holding a subgrid key allows you to use the subgrid nudge commands to move the cursor, then release the subgrid key to execute the action.
-Note: This is a beta feature.
-Some bugs may be present.
+• Hold Subgrid Key For Nudge: When on, holding a subgrid key allows you to use the subgrid nudge commands to move the cursor, then release the subgrid key to execute the action.

-• Nudges per cell (in preview): Determines nudge size.
+• Nudges per cell: Determines nudge size.
 I.e. if set to 4, then 4 nudges will move the cursor to the same point in next subgrid cell.

 Monitor assignment fields: